 Byzantine remains were found to the north of Tell el-Husn, on the far side of the Harod valley.
-Here in 567 a noble lady named Mary and her son Maximus founded a monastery, with fine mosaics which are now under a protective roof.
-The entrance leads into a large trapezoidal courtyard, with a mosaic pavement depicting animals and birds, two Greek inscriptions and in the center - within a circle of 12 figures representing the months, with Greek inscriptions - the sun god Helios and the moon goddess Selene.
-To the left is a rectangular room with a mosaic which an inscription records "was completed in the time of Abbot George and his deputy Komitas".
-Other mosaics (vine tendrils, hunters, animals) are in a small room opposite the entrance, in the east part of the monastery, in the narthex of the church and in the church itself.
-Within the doorway of the church are peacocks.
+Here, in AD 567, a noble lady named Mary and her son Maximus founded a monastery, with fine mosaics, which are now under a protective roof.
+The entrance leads into a large trapezoidal courtyard, with a mosaic pavement depicting animals and birds, two Greek inscriptions, and in the center - within a circle of 12 figures representing the months - the sun god Helios and the moon goddess Selene.
+To the left is a rectangular room with a mosaic, which an inscription records "was completed in the time of Abbot George and his deputy Komitas".
+Other mosaics (vine tendrils, hunters, animals) are in a small room opposite the entrance, in the eastern part of the monastery, in the narthex of the church, and in the church itself.
 In the sanctuary are gravestones inscribed in Greek.

 The Seraglio (Ottoman government building) is on the east side of Beit Shean and acts as a visitor center for the archaeological site.
 Note the antique columns framing the doorway to the building.
 From here, King Saul Street bears right, passing an area where remains of a Roman hippodrome were found, and comes to a road on the right, which runs down to the Roman theater.

 - Beit Shean is open daily from 8am-5pm (Apr-Oct) and 8am-4pm (Nov-Mar)

 - Entry is 38NIS Adult, 23NIS Child

 - Bring a sun hat and lots of water - especially in summer.
 It gets extremely hot at the site and there is little shade.

 - From Jerusalem, bus 961 has several departures daily to Tiberias, which passes by Beit Shean.
 The journey takes two hours.